alexenge/hu-neuro-pipeline/README.md

 #### 3. Run the pipeline from R

-In your scripts for data analysis, you can then import the STEP-MNE module and use it directly from R.
+You are now ready to import and use STEP-MNE in your R scripts.
-Here is an example for running the pipeline on a fictional N400/P600 experiment.
+Here is an example for running the group level pipeline on a fictional N400/P600 experiment.
 The experiment has two experimental factors: `Semantics` (`"related"` vs. `"unrelated"`) and emotinal `Context` (`"negative"` vs. `"neutral"`).

 ```R